Shoreline Amphitheatre

-History
+Construction and repairs

-The amphitheatre was built in 1985–1986 by the city of Mountain View, in cooperation with local promoter Bill Graham, as part of the Shoreline Park project.
-Graham designed the amphitheatre to resemble The Grateful Dead's "steal your face" logo.
+The amphitheater was built in 1985–1986 by the city of Mountain View, in cooperation with local promoter Bill Graham, as part of the Shoreline Park project, and opened to the public in the summer of 1986.
+The amphitheater was built on part of a landfill owned by the city of Mountain View.
+Graham designed the amphitheater to resemble The Grateful Dead's "steal your face" logo when seen from overhead.
+The 85000 sqfoot tent covering the amphitheater was the largest of its kind in the United States when it was built.